 - See if your credit card company has an app or other way to make temporary, virtual credit card numbers for online purchases.

 - Put your credit card and bank phone numbers in your contacts (the ones on the back of the card or on your statement.
 If they call you, the Caller ID should match.
 If you ever get a fraud call tell them you’ll call back, then call the number in your contacts.
-You’ll have some level of panic or annoyance or be in a rush, so prep now and make it easy on your future self.
+You’ll have some level of panic or annoyance or be in a rush when you get the call, so prep now and make it easy on your future self.

 Harder Privacy Fixes